ashishranatech/chess-game/README.md

 # ♟️ JavaScript Chess Game by Aashish

-A fully functional chessboard built using **HTML, CSS, JavaScript, and jQuery**, allowing two players to play standard chess with an intuitive UI and real-time turn switching.
-This is a passion project focused on learning DOM manipulation, visual layout, and basic game logic handcrafted from scratch.
+A dynamic chessboard built using HTML, CSS, JavaScript, and jQuery, allowing two players to engage in a game of chess with an intuitive UI.
+This is a passion project focused on learning DOM manipulation and implementing game logic from scratch.

 > ⚠️ This project is not using a pre-built chess engine.
 It’s a fully **manual layout** with custom logic and creativity at its core.